gargsaar/singlepage_website_ni/_posts/2020-06-05-python-underscores-and-dunders-demystified.markdown

 >>> _
 70
 ```
-Besides its use as a temporary variable, “_” is a special variable in most Python REPLs that represents the result of the last expression evaluated by the interpreter.
+Besides its use as a temporary variable, “_” is a special variable in most Python [REPLs](https://pythonprogramminglanguage.com/repl/) (Python Interactive Shell) that represents the result of the last expression evaluated by the interpreter.

+Hope you will now use Underscores and Dunders more often and in different ways, and will utilize the full potential of this marvellous high-level language programming - Python.